Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Mistake 3: “But They’re Still Looking For More!”

-They will always search the substrate after eating.
-That’s natural foraging behavior, not a signal that they’re still hungry.
+They may search the substrate after eating.
+That can be natural foraging behavior, not a reliable signal that they are still hungry.

 Mistake 4: Feeding the Same Amount Forever

-Their metabolism slows dramatically at adulthood.
-If you’re still feeding subadult portions to a 2-year-old axolotl, you’re slowly killing them.
+Their metabolism slows at adulthood.
+If you are still feeding subadult portions to a 2-year-old axolotl, reduce the amount and watch body condition closely.

 The 2-Week Portion Calibration

-Use this method to dial in exactly the right amount for your individual:
+Use this method to dial in a practical amount for your individual:

 1. Start conservatively at the low end of recommendations